pesos/pesos.github.io/_posts/2018-09-08-terminal-tips.md

 tags: linux, bash, compilation
 ---

-// Start your contributions here
+// Start your contributions here with this format

 *Contributed by: <your name>*

 ### Title for the tip/code
     insert code here (if any)
 description about what your tip does with accompanying code snippet